Protein–energy malnutrition: Epidemiology

 Although protein energy malnutrition is more common in low-income countries, children from higher-income countries are also affected, including children from large urban areas in low socioeconomic neighborhoods.
 This may also occur in children with chronic diseases, and children who are institutionalized or hospitalized for a different diagnosis.
 Risk factors include a primary diagnosis of intellectual disability, cystic fibrosis, malignancy, cardiovascular disease, end stage renal disease, oncologic disease, genetic disease, neurological disease, multiple diagnoses, or prolonged hospitalization.
 In these conditions, the challenging nutritional management may get overlooked and underestimated, resulting in an impairment of the chances for recovery and the worsening of the situation.

-PEM is fairly common worldwide in both children and adults and accounts for 250 000 deaths annually.
+PEM is fairly common worldwide in both children and adults and accounts for 250,000 deaths annually.
 In the industrialized world, PEM is predominantly seen in hospitals, is associated with disease, or is often found in the elderly.

 Co-morbidity

 A large percentage of children that suffer from PEM also have other co-morbid conditions.
 The most common co-morbidities are diarrhea (72.2% of a sample of 66 subjects) and malaria (43.3%).
 However, a variety of other conditions have been observed with PEM, including sepsis, severe anaemia, bronchopneumonia, HIV, tuberculosis, scabies, chronic suppurative otitis media, rickets, and keratomalacia.
-These co-morbidities tax already malnourished children and may prolong hospital stays initially for PEM and may increase the likelihood of death.
+These co-morbidities, according to Agozie Ubesie and other paediatricians, tax already malnourished children and may prolong hospital stays initially for PEM and may increase the likelihood of death.

 The general explanation of increased infectious comorbidity in malnourished people is that (1) the immune system is what prevents such diseases from being more widespread in healthy, well-nourished people and (2) malnutrition stresses and diminishes immune function.
 In other words, malnutrition tends to cause (mild or moderate) immunodeficiency, eroding the barriers that normally keep infectious diseases at bay.
 For example, this reversal is well established regarding the variable natural history of tuberculosis in the pre–TB drug era.
 Epidemiologically, there are also associations between malnutrition and other health risks via the common underlying factor of poverty.
 For example, condoms can reduce spread of HIV, but impoverished people often may not have money to buy condoms or a nearby place to buy them.
 Also, once a poor person has any particular infection, they may not have access to optimal treatment of it, which allows it to get worse, present more chances of transmission, and so on.
 Even when a developing country nominally/officially has national health insurance with universal health care, the poorest quarter of its population may face a de facto reality of poor health care access.